 This article will focus on the most common types of construction contracts required by New York state law.
 It will also look at some legal disputes that could arise during the construction process.

-The Five Common Types Of Construction Contracts
+5 Common Types Of Construction Contracts

 There are five basic types of construction contracts that are most often used when a building project is begun.
 They are:

 - Cost-Plus Contracts

 Each type of contract offers different avenues of payment and funding for builders, architects, subcontractors, suppliers, etc. They also map different time limits on construction and regulate just what can be done after construction begins.

 Also known as fixed-price contracts, these contracts outline one fixed price for all work done under them.
 Because of their simplicity, lump-sum contracts are the most common type of construction contract.
 This makes them highly familiar to the average contractor.

 Lump-sum contracts are best suited for smaller, predictable projects.
 While they simplify bidding and the selection process for both property owners and general contractors, they still leave little room for error.
 Naming a full price rather than submitting multiple bids can also lead to higher profit margins if the project finishes under budget.